-There is a minor syntax error as there is a semi-colon missing from the end of the second line.
+There is a minor syntax error as = has been used instead of == in the condition.
 This syntax error does not prevent the awarding of any marks as it does not affect the logic flow.

 '''

-string password;

-string answer = "secret";
+Answer = "secret"

-password = Console.ReadLine();
+password = input()

-if (password != answer)
+if password != answer:

-{

-Console.WriteLine("Not welcome");

-}

-else

-{

-Console.WriteLine("Welcome");

-}
+print("Not welcome")

+else:

+print("Welcome")

 '''